OpenScienceLabs/opensciencelabs.github.io/pages/opportunities/internship/index.md

 ---
-title: "OSL Internship Program"
+title: "OSL Open Source Internship Program"
 description: "Internship Program details"
 date: "2023-11-03"
 authors: ["OSL Team"]
 template: single-sidebar.html
 ---

-# Internship/Apprenticeship Program
+# Open Source Internship Program

-Welcome to the Open Science Labs (OSL) Internship/Apprenticeship Program!
+Welcome to the Open Science Labs (OSL) Open Source Internship Program!
 At the heart of our mission lies the commitment to foster innovation and growth within the realm of open science and open source.
 This program is an embodiment of that commitment, providing an inclusive, dynamic, and nurturing environment for contributors of all backgrounds-whether you're a student stepping into the world of open-source, or a professional looking to give back and refine your skills.

-This program is under [The GRAPH Network](https://thegraphnetwork.org) who enhances our reach and impact across the open science community.
+This program is a partnership between OSL and
+[The GRAPH Network](https://thegraphnetwork.org), who enhances our reach and impact across the scientific community.

 With a structure inspired by the Google Summer of Code, our program offers some unique features: